 What does valuing social or environmental outcomes mean?

-Outcome valuation refers to an activity that intends to understand the value an intervention brings to the stakeholders affected by it.
-This means moving beyond measuring outputs (like how many people engaged with the intervention) and beyond measuring the breadth of an outcome (i.e., how many people are experiencing a change after engaging with the intervention).
+Valuing social and environmental outcomes refers to an activity that intends to understand the value an intervention brings to stakeholders.
+This means moving beyond measuring outputs (like how many people engaged with the intervention) and measuring the breadth of an outcome (i.e., how many people are experiencing a change after engaging with the intervention).
 Valuation means better understanding the depth and quality of the change you are generating to stakeholders.

 Understanding the value of your products or service to those directly or indirectly affected by them yields many insights for design, marketing and communication purposes.